-In this post, I wanted to share a multitude of ways you can decorate your apartment on a budget with some of that creative solution oriented thinking.
-Be positive and optimistic when beginning each room in you home.
-Starting off with a healthy mindset will allow the creative problem solving to kick in.
+In this post, I wanted to share a multitude of ways you can decorate your apartment on a budget with some of that creative solution-oriented thinking.
+Be positive and optimistic when beginning each room in your home.
+Starting off with a healthy mindset will allow creative problem-solving to kick in.

-If you have an older kitchen then you will want to check out peel and stick backsplash and contact paper to cover up old counter tops.
+If you have an older kitchen then you will want to check out the peel-and-stick backsplash and contact paper to cover up old countertops.
 It helps to give the kitchen a mini makeover to make it look more modern and chic.

 Bookcases are not just for book storage.
-You can make your bookcases a way to display memories, chachkies, books, and other decor.
+You can make your bookcases a way to display memories, Tchotchke, books, and other decor accessories.

-Adding family photos, vintage items, and pinecones are a big deal in my home.
+Adding family photos, vintage items, and pinecones is a big deal in my home.
 They are all sentimental and they really tie in the rest of the decor in my living room.

 4. Home Office

-I have lived in a couple places where I had to get creative with my office space.
-I have had an office space in my bedroom, dining room, & living room.
+I have lived in a couple of places where I had to get creative with my office space.
+I have had office space in my bedroom, dining room, & living room.